Here’s what we mean:

 The unit is provided with one input and two outputs that are balanced, exhibit conventional studio impedances, and allow matching to a wide range of mixing console levels.

-The dynamic RAM, in which the audio signals are temporarily stored, employs a high-performance error correction circuit that can eliminate I-bit errors and recognize 2-bit errors.
-The memory is organized to enable correction of all errors when a storage unit becomes inoperative.
+The dynamic RAM, in which the audio signals are temporarily stored, employs a high-performance error correction circuit that can eliminate I-bit errors and recognise 2-bit errors.
+The memory is organised to enable correction of all errors when a storage unit becomes inoperative.
 In addition, the position of the defective storage chip is indicated.

 The unit is designed for easy servicing.
-The digital board is located horizontally under the top cover plate, while the analog board and the remote control interface have been inserted through the front panel.
+The digital board is located horizontally under the top cover plate, while the analogue board and the remote-control interface have been inserted through the front panel.
 An extension board is included in the unit as standard equipment.

 The power supply with all fuses and adjustment components is easily accessible from below.